On the stochastic behaviour of optional processes up to random times: Introduction

 \subsection{General probabilistic remarks}

-The underlying filtration $\bF = (\F_t)_{t \in \zi}$ is assumed to be right-continuous, but it will \emph{not} be assumed that each $\F_t$, $t \in \zi$, is completed with $\prob$-null sets of $\F$.
-Although this relaxation calls for some technicalities, it is essential in the development; indeed, the need for defining a probability on $(\Omega, \, \F)$ that is not absolutely continuous with respect to $\prob$ (not even locally, on each $\F_t$, $t \in \Real_+$) will arise.
+The underlying filtration $\bF= (\F_t)_{t \in{\Real_+}}$ is assumed to be right-continuous, but it will \emph{not} be assumed that each $\F_t$, $t \in{\Real_+}$, is completed with $\prob$-null sets of $\F$.
+Although this relaxation calls for some technicalities, it is essential in the development; indeed, the need for defining a probability on $(\Omega, \F)$ that is not absolutely continuous with respect to $\prob$ (not even locally, on each $\F_t$, $t \in\Real_+$) will arise.
 An extensive part of the general theory of stochastic processes can be developed without the completeness assumption on filtrations, as long as properties that hold ``everywhere'' are asked to hold in an ``almost everywhere'' sense.
-(Of course, there are exceptions to the previous rule; for example, the so-called debut theorem fails if the filtration is not completed --- see the discussion in \cite[II.75]{RW-1}.)
-The interested reader can refer to \cite[Chapter I and Chapter II]{MR1943877} for results in this slightly non-conventional framework that shall be used throughout the paper.
-Versions of the section theorem from \cite[IV\S1]{MR1219534}, where again the filtration is not assumed to be completed, will also be useful.
+(Of course, there are exceptions to the previous rule, e.g., the so-called debut theorem fails if the filtration is not completed; see the discussion in \cite{RW-1}, Chapter II, Section 75.)
+The interested reader can refer to \cite{MR1943877}, Chapters I and~II, for results in this slightly nonconventional framework that shall be used throughout the paper.
+Versions of the section theorem from \cite{MR1219534}, IV Section~1, where again the filtration is not assumed to be completed, will also be useful.